 For most people, water pressure concerns don’t extend past turning the shower on when they get up in the morning.
 Many prefer their water pressure when they take a shower to be a little higher, though some like it on the lower end, too.
 Yet the truth is extreme water pressure on both sides of the spectrum is something to be wary of.

-- Turning off running water in your house;
+- Turn off the running water in your house

-- Attaching a pressure gauge at the spigot running off the main water supply (if you do not have a pressure gauge, you can buy one easily at most home renovation and hardware stores, or order one online);
+- Attach a pressure gauge at the spigot running off the main water supply (if you do not have a pressure gauge, you can buy one easily at most home renovation and hardware stores, or order one online)

-- Turning the valve next to the spigot counterclockwise;
+- Turn the valve next to the spigot counterclockwise

-- Recording the psi level of the water as it runs through the gauge.
+- Record the psi level of the water as it runs through the gauge

 Lange Plumbing Doesn’t Want You to Feel Under Pressure

 At Lange Plumbing, we provide a full range of services to keep your plumbing equipment functioning at peak efficiency.
 Our Las Vegas plumbers have the skills and experience needed to address even complex plumbing issues and offer emergency service 24/7 for when disaster strikes.
 We’ll even tell you what your water pressure is if you don’t want to calculate it yourself!

 To schedule service, call Lange Plumbing now at (702) 500-0936, or send us a message online.